zixinyang9109/END-VO/README.md

 Please feel free to send an email to yy8898@rit.edu for the link to preprocessed dataset.

 ## Run
+Please change the dataset_dir and depth_dir in the config/endoscope0103.yaml and run:

 ```
 bin/run_end_stereo --log_dir=. #save the poses to a specific folder
 or